Safi-Dev/website-unblocker-proxy/README.md

 # Google Translate URL Transformer

-VERY simple python program made in 30 minutes(excuse bugs), Transforms given URL into a Google Translate proxy URL, allowing you to access the content through Google Translate.
+VERY simple python program made in 30 minutes(excuse bugs), Transforms given URL into a Google Translate proxy URL, thereby allowing you to access the content through Google Translate.

 ## How It Works